WebAssembly/design/AstSemantics.md

 be out-of-bounds.
 This is intended to simplify folding of offsets into complex address modes in hardware, and to simplify bounds checking optimizations.

-In the MVP, address operands and offset attributes have type `int32`, and heap sizes are limited to 4 GiB.
+In the MVP, address operands and offset attributes have type `int32`, and linear memory sizes are limited to 4 GiB (of course, actual sizes are further limited by [available resources](Nondeterminism.md)).
 In the future, to support [>4GiB linear memory](FutureFeatures.md#heaps-bigger-than-4gib), there will be a mode in which they have type `int64`.